Published: Aug 10, 2023

 Above, we discussed how “lesser of” language impacts reimbursements.
 "Lesser of” also comes into play when providers make errors.
 If the billed charge is incorrectly lower than the contracted rate, the obligation falls to the provider.

 Medical billing codes are constantly updated.
-As mentioned above, the AMA this year created 225 new codes, deleted 75, and revised 93.
+As mentioned above, the AMA this year created 270 new codes, 112 deletions, and 38 revisions for next year.

 Pharmacy charges often involve complex calculations, including the use of multipliers of dosage, days, and packaging.
 Errors in applying these multipliers can result in charging mistakes and subsequent underpayments.
 Miscalculating a multiplier when charging for medication can lead to a lower billed amount and, therefore, an underpayment.